SmartSubmittals/saas/README.md

 ## Server Side vs Client Side Rendering
 - https://async-await.com/article/server-side-vs-client-side-rendering-in-react-apps

- As mentioned earlier in this book, it is important for anyone who builds a Next.js web application to know the difference between server-side and client-side rendered pages (SSR and CSR, respectively).
+ It is important for anyone who builds a Next.js web application to know the difference between server-side and client-side rendered pages (SSR and CSR, respectively).

 When a user loads your Next.js application for the first time in his/her browser - we call this an initial load.
 A web page that gets loaded in this way (with initial load) is rendered on the server - we call it a server-side rendered page.
 That is a property of all Next.js applications.